hbz/laser3/documentation/details.md

 * #### GPars

-    *org.codehaus.gpars:gpars* is only used in one file.
+    *org.codehaus.gpars:gpars* is outdated and only used in one file.

 * #### Juniversalchardet